ikelaiah/threadpool-fp/README.md

 ## ✨ Features

-- 🎯 Simple API for parallel processing
+- 🔄 Automatic thread count management
-- 🔄 Support for procedures and methods
+- 🎯 Multiple task types support (procedures, methods, indexed variants)
-- 🔒 Thread-safe operations
+- 🔒 Thread-safe operation
-- 🌍 Global thread pool instance (fixed thread count based on `TThread.ProcessorCount`)
+- ⚠️ Exception handling and error reporting
-- 📑 Indexed task support
+- 🌍 Global pool instance for convenience

 > [!NOTE]
 > The thread count is determined by `TThread.ProcessorCount` at startup and remains fixed.
 See [Thread Management](#-thread-management) for important details and limitations.